Aberdare Range

 The Aberdare Range (formerly the Sattima Range, Kikuyu: Nyandarua) is a 160 km long mountain range of upland, north of Kenya's capital Nairobi with an average elevation of 3500 m.
-It straddles across the counties of Nyandarua, Nyeri, Muranga, Kiambu and Laikipia.
-The mountain range is located in west central Kenya, northeast of Naivasha and Gilgil and lies just south of the Equator.
+It straddles the counties of Nyandarua, Nyeri, Murang'a, Kiambu and Laikipia.
+The mountain range is in west central Kenya, northeast of Naivasha and Gilgil and lies just south of the Equator.
 The mountain range is called Nyandarua among the Agikuyu people in whose territory this forest and mountain range is located.
 The name Nyandarua comes from the Kikuyu word rwandarua meaning a drying hide, due to the distinctive fold of its silhouette.

-Topology
+Topography

 The Aberdare Range forms a section of the eastern rim of the Great Rift Valley running roughly north to south.

 On the west, the range falls off steeply into the Kinangop Plateau and then into the Great Rift Valley.
 On the east, the range slopes more gently.
 Lake Naivasha and the distant Mau Escarpment can be seen from peaks in the range.

 The range has a maximum elevation of 3999 m above sea level and is heavily forested.

 The former name of the range survives in Mount Satima ("the mountain of the young bull"), the highest peak in the Aberdare Range.

 The second-highest peak, at the southern end of the range, is Mount Kinangop at 3906 m.